MatejaDjokic/Cica-Tetris-Build/README.md

 # Cica-Tetris-Build
 ### Installation and Application Running
-- Click on the green button that says "<> Code"
+- Click on the green button that says "Code"
 - At the bottom you will see "Download ZIP"
 - Click on that and open your "Downloads" folder
 - In the "Downloads" folder right click on the file